meekrob/ebel-sc-rna/fitz_scripts/README.md

 # Miscellaneous tools

-This directory contains miscellaneous scripts for working with output from Fitz' barcode analysis, and a Jupyter notebook for the analyses.
-This has been superceded by the RMarkdown in the top directory of this repo: analyze_barcode_hamming.Rmd
+This directory contains scripts written by Fitz, data produced by her pipeline, and my miscellaneous scripts for working with output from Fitz' barcode analysis output.
+There is also a Jupyter notebook for the downstream analyses, but this has been superceded by the RMarkdown in the top directory of this repo: analyze_barcode_hamming.Rmd